 On the speaker side of things, there isn’t a lot of improvement when compared to the last-gen Echo.
-The sound just feels a little bit fuller and bass is ever-so-slightly better.
-It’s still good to fill a moderately sized room though.
+The sound just feels a little bit fuller, and the bass is ever-so-slightly better.
+It’s still good to fill a moderately sized room, though.
 If you have additional speakers lying around, you can connect the Echo Dot to make the experience better.

-The Amazon Echo is the larger, more advanced and better-sounding elder sibling with a dedicated emphasis on the speaker quality.
-It, of course, has all the goodness of the Echo Dot, minus the LED display (wonder why they didn’t include that, though) and offers a speaker experience that is bound to impress you if you love loud music.
+The Amazon Echo is the larger, more advanced, and better-sounding elder sibling with a dedicated emphasis on speaker quality.
+It, of course, has all the goodness of the Echo Dot, minus the LED display (I wonder why they didn’t include that, though), and offers a speaker experience that is bound to impress you if you love loud music.
 The exterior essentially looks like an elongated version of the Echo Dot.
-There are 7 microphones instead of 4 for better far-field voice recognition and it’s evident especially when you use the wake-word while you’re playing a song at high volume levels.
+There are 7 microphones instead of 4 for better far-field voice recognition, and it’s evident, especially when you use the wake word while you’re playing a song at high volume levels.

-Coming back to sound quality, the Echo has a 3” woofer and a 0.8” tweeter which in unison produces great sound output.
-Our Echo was kept on one corner of the living room and at 80% volume, the speaker was ample loud for a mini house party, or at 100%, you could even use it for vengeance against your neighbor.
+Coming back to sound quality, the Echo has a 3” woofer and a 0.8” tweeter which, in unison, produce great sound output.
+Our Echo was kept in one corner of the living room and at 80% volume; the speaker was ample loud for a mini house party, or at 100%, you could even use it for vengeance against your neighbor.
 Just kidding, don’t do that.
-Apart from being loud, the sound is rich and that’s thanks to Dolby Audio being in-built on the speaker.
+Apart from being loud, the sound is rich, and that’s thanks to Dolby Audio being in-built into the speaker.
 You also get 360-degree surround sound with heavy bass.

-Moreover, if you are in India, Alexa can now communicate in Hindi and Hinglish too which is a bonus.
-More regional languages will be added soon, but for now, conversing in Hindi sees quite fun!
-The replies are hilarious at times so enjoy experimenting with questions!
-From our testing, Alexa in Hindi works better than Google Assistant in Hindi for the most part which is quite surprising and a big deal.
+Moreover, if you are in India, Alexa can now communicate in Hindi and Hinglish, too, which is a bonus.
+More regional languages will be added soon, but for now, conversing in Hindi is quite fun!
+The replies are hilarious at times, so enjoy experimenting with questions!
+From our testing, Alexa in Hindi works better than Google Assistant in Hindi for the most part, which is quite surprising and a big deal.
 If you have an Audible subscription, you can even listen to Audio Books on the Echo.

 The Amazon Echo Dot retails for Rs.
 3,999 in India and for that price, you’re getting a good Bluetooth speaker with the intelligence of Alexa, and now even an LED display to replace your bedside clock.
 The bigger Echo retails for Rs.
 9,999 and this is something you should consider if you’re serious about sound quality.
 The bass is heavy and sound clarity is great so if you are an audiophile, this is the one to go for.
 Pair it with some smart home devices, and you will start enjoying the ecosystem.